PySimpleGUI/PySimpleGUI/readme.md

-AI and Python have long been a recognized superpower when the two are paired together.
-What's often missing however is a way for users to interact with these AI algorithms familiarly, using a GUI.
+AI and Python have long been recognized superpowers when the two are paired together.
+What's often missing, however, is a way for users to interact with these AI algorithms familiarly, using a GUI.

-These YOLO demos are a great example of how a GUI can make a tremendous difference in interacting with AI algorithms.
+These YOLO demos are a great example of how a GUI can make a tremendous difference interacting with AI algorithms.
 Notice two sliders at the bottom of these windows.
 These 2 sliders change a couple of the parameters used by the YOLO algorithm.

-If you were tuning your YOLO demo using only the command line, you would need to set the parameters, once, when you launch the application, see how they perform, stop the application, change the parameters, and finally restart the application with the new parameters.
+If you were tuning your YOLO demo using only the command line, you would need to set the parameters once when you launch the application, see how they perform, stop the application, change the parameters, and finally restart the application with the new parameters.
 <br><br><br><br>

 <a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/YOLO%20Object%20Detection.jpg"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/YOLO%20Object%20Detection.jpg"  alt="img" align="right" width="500px"></a>